 The release of stress hormones causes feelings that grab our attention.
-This is as it should be—if we are deep in concentration when a threat arises, we need alarm to intrude and shift our attention.
-Once we are aware of possible danger, continued alarm is counterproductive.
+This is as it should be—if we are deep in concentration when a threat arises, we need an alarm to intrude and shift our attention.
+Once we are aware of possible danger, a continued alarm is counterproductive.
 We need to down-regulate enough for the mind to be clear, and to determine whether the alarm was caused by a real threat or by a false alarm.
-If our parasympathetic nervous system is well-developed, we are down-regulated enough for executive function to analyze the situation and deal with it effectively.
+If our parasympathetic nervous system is well-developed, we are down-regulated enough for our executive function to analyze the situation and deal with it effectively.

 But if we lack automatic down-regulation, when stress hormones are released, the feeling of alarm persists until the stress hormones simply burn off.
 For two or three minutes, "fight or flight" dominates our awareness.

 Without automatic down-regulation, we are vulnerable to panic.
 With no down-regulation to override stress hormones, they disable our ability to separate what we imagine from what we perceive.
 When stressed, imagination takes over.
 When we imagine a threat, we experience it as real.
 When we imagine being trapped, we experience being trapped.
 Panic results.